 Perhaps even more important than the fan’s aesthetic appeal is what it’s made out of.
-An outdoor misting fan need to be able to withstand the elements and surrounding hazards.
+An outdoor misting fan needs to be able to withstand the elements and surrounding hazards.
 Unless constructed from heavy-gauge metal treated to resist corrosion, fancy metal misters are actually a poor choice because they end up getting rusty.
 A primarily plastic misting fan that’s weatherproof is a much better choice.

 Plastic also means the fan will be more lightweight for movement around your patio space.
 On average, hose-fed portable misting fans will weigh about 15 pounds –and because they weigh so little, make sure the fan you get has a wide, sturdy base to prevent tipping over.

 Outdoor misting fans with water tanks are heavier, and often have a wheeled base and handles on the fan neck so you can cart the appliance around.
 This adds some portability and is a feature you should look for if you’re taking the tank mister route.
-Also note that centrifugal misting fans will be heavier than pumpless ones.
+Also, note that centrifugal misting fans will be heavier than pumpless ones.

 Figure out if you can change the water flow

 This applies to outdoor misting fans that are connected to garden hoses.
 Generally, the fan will have its own short hose, which connects to your existing hose.
-At the connection point there should be a ball valve to regulate the water flow.
+At the connection point, there should be a ball valve to regulate the water flow.
 This switch can help you adjust the pressure of the mist output to your spacing needs and in combination with variable fan settings, allows you to calibrate your appliance to provide the perfect level of coolness.
 Add in features like oscillation and pivot, and you can really tailor the patio misting fan to your space.

 Don’t spend too much

-Despite everything we just said, sometimes picking the best outdoor misting fan comes down to your budget.
+Despite everything we just said, sometimes picking the best mister fan comes down to your budget.
 The obvious goal is to get as many of the above features at the lowest price.
 A fan like the NewAir AF-520B 18-Inch Ultra Quiet Outdoor Misting Fan is a nozzle system, hose-fed model with oscillation, pivot, adjustable head and water flow, fan-only mode, and a durable plastic construction that costs less than $130.
 With a maximum 500 square foot coverage area, it’s ideal for most patios and backyard areas.
 If you’re going to spend significantly more than you would on this patio misting fan, it should be a centrifugal mister with a much wider coverage area.
 Otherwise, the AF-520B is the most cost-effective and reliable mister in its class.